pactus-project/pactus.org/docs/guide/run-ansible.md

 :::

-## Deploy Zarb
+## Installing Ansible plugins

-Now you are ready to deploy the Zarb.
+Before deploying Zarb, you have to install two plugins for Ansible.

 First install the `geerlingguy.docker` plugin.
 This plugin will install docker for the server machine.